facelessuser/sublime-dracula-scheme/README.md

 The official [Dracula Pro](https://draculatheme.com/pro) color schemes changed up the color palette of the original, classic Dracula and added new variants such as Buffy, Van Helsing, and others.
 The author offers a number of supported themes (and additional goodies) for a price.
-This gives you access to current and future themes and also provides support.
 For anyone interested in the wealth of themes that may be offered by the official author, we recommend you check out out the official Dracula Pro.
-If you don't mind a non-official interpretation on Dracula Pro, or prefer our take on the Pro theme, we offer a number a number of Dracula Pro color schemes.
+If you don't mind a non-official interpretation on Dracula Pro, or prefer our take on the Pro theme, then give these color schemes a try.

 Our themes are simply inspired by the color palette that can easily be acquired by visiting the [Dracula Pro](https://draculatheme.com/pro) site.
 The site has all the colors on display, and the few that are not can be inferred from the ones that are present.